 Skip to main content

-Milestones are generated by AI based on your instructions and architecture.
-But AI isn’t perfect—sometimes you’ll want to adjust a milestone before executing it.
+Milestones are generated by AI based on your Project Spec and architecture.
+AI isn’t perfect - sometimes you’ll want to adjust a milestone before approving it.
+Edits happen in Project Knowledge via the chat panel: you describe the change, updates the milestone, and you review the diff before approving.

 Why Edit Milestones